Looking for a well-designed desktop RSS reader for your Linux desktop? Check out NewsFlash.

 And a decent desktop client is central to that.

-NewsFlash is designed to be used with an existing web-based RSS feed service (including Feedbin, Feedly, NewsBlur) or a self-hosted service (e.g., Miniflux, Fever), but this is not a hard requirement.
-NewsFlash works just as well as a local RSS feed reader, which is perfect if you don’t want to bother with cross-platform syncing and so on.
+NewsFlash is designed to be used with an existing web-based RSS feed service (including Feedbin, Inoreader, NewsBlur) or a self-hosted service (e.g., Miniflux, Fever), but this is not a hard requirement.
+NewsFlash can work as a local RSS feed reader, which is perfect if you don’t want to bother with cross-platform syncing and so on.

-I use Feedly as my RSS hub.
-Pugging Feedly into NewsFlash was as easy as it can be.
-One feature I like (though I don’t know if other services support anything similar) is the “feed discover” pop up that lets me find new feeds to follow:
+Connecting Feedly to NewsFlash was easy.
+A particularly cool feature I like (though I don’t know if other services support anything similar) is the “feed discover” pop up that lets me find new feeds to follow:

 “[NewsFlash] combines all the advantages of web based services […] with everything you expect from a modern desktop program: Desktop notifications, fast search and filtering, tagging, handy keyboard shortcuts and having access to all your articles as long as you like,” states the project’s Flathub listing.

-There are a solid set of settings to play around with, including a nigh-on-obligatory dark mode perfect for late0night research:
+There are a solid set of settings to play around with, including a nigh-on-obligatory dark mode perfect for late-night research: